MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/menu.md

   name:  |
     Interactive options within the menu should follow button guidance.
 The name should match the visible text for those buttons
   role:  |
-    May identify itself as a menu, popover or modal.
+    It may identify itself as a menu, popover, or model.
 Confining the user within the menu communicates the context to the screen reader user that there is a modal present
   state: |
     Typically, when open, other content is inert.
 Expands/collapses, closes/opens states are announced on the elements that close or open the menu